faizilhaqi/Iot_waterlevel_measurement_with_Firebase_Realtime_Database_Integration/README.md

 Then the measurement data will be saved to the database.
 For the database I use Firebase Realtime Database.
 I also sync my device time via internet to ntp server.

-for the client side, I created an android application to display measurement data in realtime. and also I added a feature so that the client can search data by date.
+for the client side, I created an android application with Kodular's Platform to display measurement data in realtime. and also I added a feature so that the client can search data by date.

+note: * Kodular is a platform to make android application using block programming
+      * NTP Server is a Server for sync time